SummaryRead the full fact sheet

 Hallucinations and psychosis

 A hallucination is when someone hears, sees, smells or tastes something that isn't there.
 A common form of hallucination is to hear voices that aren't there.
-Hallucinations can lead to agitation, distress and even hostility.
+Hallucinations can lead to agitation, distress, frustration and even hostility.

 Changed feelings and psychosis